arumaldodrla/ReminderSent/README.md

 - **Simple Surface, Complex Core:** The UI must be intuitive, masking the powerful features underneath.
 The `01-PRD.md` specifies a `<60s` time-to-first-reminder.
 - **100% AI-Driven Development:** This entire documentation pack is structured for AI agents.
 The `02-SOP-AI-First-Delivery.md` defines the autonomous development loop.
 - **Autonomous and Self-Healing:** The platform maintains itself.
 The `16-Autonomous-Maintenance-and-Self-Revision.md` details the weekly self-update process.
+- **Mobile-First, Natively:** The primary user experience is through native mobile apps.
+The `03-System-Architecture.md` specifies the React Native / Expo stack.
 - **Globally Accessible:** Internationalization is a core requirement.
 The `03-System-Architecture.md` specifies the `next-intl` framework and i18n architecture.

 ---